yegor256/quickproxyauth/README.md

 end.new
 ```

-Then, you have to inject a cookie into Firefox, before it stars.
+Then, you have to inject a cookie into Firefox, before it starts.
 It's better
 to implement this functionality also inside the `write_to()` method.
 Firefox
 keeps its cookies in `cookies.sqlite` [SQLite3](https://www.sqlite.org/index.html)
 database in the profile directory.
 You